 Mindstrong’s science begins with the smartphone.
 With over three billion smartphones globally and more than 75% of American adults owning a smartphone (92% between ages 18 – 29), this powerful mobile computer has become ubiquitous.
-Digital phenotyping collects data from the smartphone to provide measures of emotion, cognition, and behavior.
-In three rigorous clinical studies with over 200 person-years of data, Mindstrong has used powerful machine learning analytics to show that specific digital features correlate with cognitive function, clinical symptoms, and measures of brain activity.
+Digital phenotyping collects data from the smartphone to provide measures of cognition and emotion.

 Biomarker Loading on Depression Constructs †

 Biomarkers Load on Distinct Neural Circuits

 Research subjects with depression who volunteered for fMRI brain scans (n = 100) demonstrated that the specific digital biomarkers associated with cognitive control and reward highly correlated with activity in brain areas which are implicated in those same domains.

 † Mindstrong biomarker platform was used by the National Institutes of Health grant UH2HL132368 “Engaging self-regulation targets to understand the mechanisms of behavior change and improve mood and weight outcomes”.

 Mindstrong is engaged in multiple clinical programs to advance medical innovation and improve healthcare delivery for patients.